knightjimr/rms/docs/hello2.rst

    #### helloAll all -

 Any line beginning with
-exactly four '#' followed by a space are RMS "step divider" lines, and they mark the beginning of each step of the pipeline script.
-The format of those lines is "#### name column exists", each separated by spaces, where
+exactly four '#' followed by a space is an RMS "step divider" line, and it marks the beginning of each step of the pipeline script.
+The format of those lines is "#### name column exists", where

     * "name" is the name of the step, and can be any string.
 These names will be displayed in the progress messages that appear when a script is running.